- slide 1 of 9

 During the day Tyler saw Jack and his face was bright red and he looked like he wanted to cry.
 He also saw Mark, but he looked meaner than he had ever seen him.
 Tyler hoped Mary Grace was right about him, because he looked like he could be a killer.

 At the end of the day Jack and Tyler were called to Mr. Blumberg's office.
-Mr. Blumberg told Tyler that Paul had accused him of writing the announcements.
+Mr. Blumberg told Tyler that Jack had accused him of writing the announcements.
 Tyler told him that he did not write them.
-Mr. Blumberg asked Paul why he thought Tyler had written them and Paul said it was because he didn't like him.
-Mr. Blumberg asked Tyler if he liked Paul and Tyler said he didn't know, because he didn't really know him that well.
+Mr. Blumberg asked Jack why he thought Tyler had written them and Jack said it was because he didn't like him.
+Mr. Blumberg asked Tyler if he liked Jack and Tyler said he didn't know, because he didn't really know him that well.
 Mr. Blumberg closed his eyes and took a couple of deep breaths and dismissed them.
 Later, Mr. Blumberg announced that there would be no pool party.

 - slide 8 of 9

 Chapters 20 - 22: Confession is Good for the Soul

 Chapter 20: After Tyler got home from school, he was anxious to tell Chuckie what they had done to Jack.
 Chuckie didn't get very excited and told Tyler that one had to be careful about pushing people too hard into corners, because one could get hurt.
 Tyler shrugged off Chuckie's concerns, because he thought Chuckie was probably mad because he didn't think up his own plan.